chris1111/Kernel_Debug_Kit/README.md

 • Intel 82574L
 # Note: You cannot perform two-machine debugging using USB Ethernet adapters or wireless
 networking on any Mac.
-You must connect the host and target device to the same network, but there a
+You must connect the host and target device to the same network.